1956 World Sportscar Championship

 The 1956 World Sportscar Championship was the fourth annual FIA World Sportscar Championship.
 It was a contested by sportscars over a series of five races from 29 January to 12 August 1956.
+The 1956 24 Hours of Le Mans was not included due to an engine size limit imposed by the local organizers for safety reasons, and the Targa Florio did not return due to a dispute over race distance.